Military beret: Japan

 All members in the Ground Self-Defense Force are authorized to wear wool berets – referred to as the "ベレー帽" (ベレーボウ or bereebou) – as an optional head covering for dress, working, and camouflage uniforms since 1992.
 However, it is normally considered a special dress item, worn for public relations events or parades.
-An embroidered goldwork cap badge representing the JGSDF logo identical to the one used on the service dress peaked cap is affixed to the beret.
+An embroidered goldwork JGSDF cap badge identical to the one used on the service dress peaked cap is affixed to the beret.
 Berets were previously rifle green, but with the introduction of the Type 18 service uniform, the color has been changed to black.
+Buglers and bandsmen from the 1st Division wear red berets with an embroidered JGSDF cap badge.
+1st Airborne Brigade paratroopers wear maroon berets with an enamel version of the brigade insignia instead of an embroidered JGSDF badge.

+Students on the JGSDF High Technical School drill team wear black berets with a metal version of the school's emblem.

 JGSDF personnel on United Nations missions wear UN blue berets with the United Nations emblem pinned to the front.